We solve serious CRA tax problems

 FarisCPA Logo

-Unlike a sole-proprietorship, a corporation is seen by the CRA as being a separate taxpayer.
-This means that a shareholder, even a shareholder who owns 100% of all the issued and outstanding shares, must account for their money separate from the corporation.
+Unlike a sole proprietorship, a corporation is seen by the CRA as being a separate taxpayer.
+This means that a shareholder, even a shareholder who owns 100% of all the issued and outstanding shares, must account for their income separately from the corporation.

-A shareholder loan is said to exist when a shareholder is lent money or otherwise becomes indebted to a corporation he or she is a shareholder of.
-A loan is distinct from dividends paid, remuneration paid, or even a shareholder benefit.
+A shareholder loan is said to exist when a shareholder is lent money or otherwise becomes indebted to a corporation in which they are a shareholder.
+A loan is distinct from dividends, remuneration paid, or shareholder benefits.

-There are some nasty consequences possible when a shareholder becomes indebted to their corporation, including the inclusion of the full amount of the loan into the shareholder’s income.
+There is potential for severe consequences when a shareholder becomes indebted to their corporation, including the inclusion of the full amount of the loan in the shareholder’s income.

 ACCA-Logo